Reflow-HQ/libs/auth-react/README.md

 }
 ```

-While testMode is active, user registrations will be recorded in the "Test mode" section of your Reflow store, and payments will be made with Paddle's Sandbox and Stripe's test credit card info.
+While testMode is active, user registrations will be recorded in the "Test mode" section of your Reflow project, and payments will be made with Paddle's Sandbox and Stripe's test credit card info.

 ## License